 The sudden attack of aviation (Israeli) on airfields (Egyptian) is not an innovation.
 Russian it passed 22 June 1941 year, the Americans - in Pearl Harbor.
 The coincidences can be traced down to small details.
 On the eve of the war, the Soviet command ordered not to fire at German aircraft that violated the USSR airspace.
 Approximately the same order was published in Cairo, too, fearing to destroy the transport plane with its own command, which decided to inspect Sinai from the air.

-The Mokead air operation (Focus) included, among other things, the suppression of Egyptian tracking antennas and the use of Egyptian air corridors - up to manipulation with Arab telecom operators.
-The Mossad had personal data on many Egyptian pilots, knew even the names of members of their families, and well-spoken Arabic specialists entered with oral tracking systems into oral dialogues.
-All this allowed us to convince the calculations of Egyptian air defense that they are flying their own.
+The Mocked air operation (Focus) included, among other things, the suppression of Egyptian tracking antennas and the use of Egyptian air corridors - up to manipulation with Arab telecom operators.
+The Mossad had personal data on many Egyptian pilots, knew even the names of members of their families, and well-spoken Arabic experts engaged in ground-based tracking systems in oral dialogues.
+All this made it possible to convince the calculations of the Egyptian air defense that they are flying their own.
 At the same time, Soviet air defense calculations in Egypt at that time were not involved, patrol aircraft were removed from duty, and most of the pilots in 7.45 morning were in the dining room - they had breakfast.

 During the second wave of raid, such tricks were not used, because there was no resistance from the Egyptian air force and air defense already.

 The battle of Abu Ageil became the only direct land clash of the IDF with a more or less equivalent opponent tailored according to the classical canons of the maneuver war.
 It lasted 24 hours, after which the Egyptian army completely stopped resistance in Sinai.